List of Emmerdale characters introduced in 2025: Kammy Hadiq

-Kammy Hadiq, portrayed by Shebz Miah, made his first appearance on 18 March 2025.
+Kamal ‘Kammy’ Hadiq, portrayed by Shebz Miah, made his first appearance on 18 March 2025.
 Miah's casting was announced on 25 February 2025 and his character was described as a "bad boy" whose arrival will "ruffle some feathers."
 Upon arrival, he stole a quad bike from Moira Dingle's (Natalie J Robb) farm, which Ross Barton (Michael Parr) will be under suspicion for.
 He was then approached by Sarah Sugden (Katie Hill) when he struggled to start the quad bike, before Ross approached.
 Emmerdale bosses teased that Kammy would bring "an element of danger, romance, excitement and, above all else, his inherent charm" with him to the village.

 Miah commented on his casting: "I'm absolutely thrilled to be joining the cast of Emmerdale.
 Everyone has been so welcoming and I already feel like a part of the family.
 I honestly couldn't have asked for a better job – the character is such an exciting one to play and Kammy will definitely ruffle a few feathers, but he does have the gift of the gab so although he causes a lot of mischief, I think it will be hard not to like him!"
 Emmerdale producer Laura Shaw said that she was "delighted" with Miah's casting, teasing that Kammy has a softer side and is "ultimately kind at heart".
 She described Kammy to be "charismatic, with a very playful spirit [and] promises to bring both excitement and danger to the village."
 Katie Hill, who plays Sarah, also expressed her excitement about Kammy's arrival: "I can't wait for the audience to meet Kammy - he's a really fun character and a great addition to the village.
 We might even see him and Sarah get up to a bit of mischief together...
 It has been great having Shebz join the cast and he's been brilliant to work with!"

 For his role as Kammy, Miah was shortlisted for Best Newcomer at the 2025 British Soap Awards.
+Laura-Jayne Tyler from Inside Soap chose Kammy as one of her four "Unsung Heroes" of British soap opera characters of 2025, calling him an "Emmerdale joy-bringer".